fortify-ps/FortifyPowerQueryConnectors/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Introduction
+Introduction:
 ====
-The Visual Studio solution houses projects for the various Power Query Connectors that can connect to the various Fortify products to extract information for the purpose of creating custom dashboards and reports in Power BI.
+The Visual Studio Code project houses multiple connectors that can connect to the various Fortify products to extract information for the purpose of creating custom dashboards and reports in Power BI.

 So far the following connectors have been created:
  - Fortify SSC